Orderville, Utah: Success

-End of the Order
+Economic Expansion and the End of the Order

 The Order continued in Orderville for approximately 10 years.
 During the early 1870s, the economic environment improved in southern Utah.
 The discovery of silver nearby led to railroad facilities and an influx of people to the area.
 Local farmers were able to find a market for their goods and gained more profit.
 The neighboring towns that had once bought goods from Orderville now found themselves able to import materials from other regions.
 Orderville goods became "old fashioned".

+The youth of Orderville envied the youth in other communities and the so-called Pants Rebellion is one example of how the youth influenced economic change.
+One young man started collecting wool from docked lamb tails.
+After collecting enough, he secretly went to Nephi where he traded the wool for a pair of store-bought cotton pants.
+Scandal ensued when he wore the pants to a social dance which excited the other youth, including one young woman running up and kissing him.
+Upon investigation, the Elders determined the pants were communal property and confiscated them; however, they allowed tailors to use the pants as a pattern.
+The new style was so popular that young people were using the grindstone to purposely wear down their old pants in order to get new ones.
+The Pants Rebellion ended when the Elders eventually gave in, began importing cotton cloth, and gave tailors permission to make cotton pants in new styles.

-The youth of Orderville envied the youth in other communities, creating friction within the community.
-Due to this friction, the communal dining system was abandoned in 1880.
+Other social and economic changes began to change community life.
+The communal dining system was abandoned in 1880.
 Three years later the value system assigned to labor was adjusted, introducing a level of inequality that had not existed before.
 Families were also given their own spending money.
 These changes led to tension and much internal disruption of the Order.
 While these internal conflicts and changes eventually would have led to the end of the practice of the United Order in Orderville, national legislation ensured it.
 In 1885, the enforcement of the Edmunds Anti-Polygamy Act of 1882 effectively ended the order by jailing many of the order's leaders and driving many of the others underground.
 Members of the community held an auction using their credits as payment.
 Orderville continued its tannery, wool factory, and sheep enterprise, which were overseen by the Board of Management until 1889.

 Orderville's current leadership is headed by Mayor Lyle Goulding.